ByronKrauskopf/Stock_analysis/README.md

 ### Purpose

 The purpose of this project is to provide Steve with an effective and efficient tool for the analysis of stocks.
-The results of two years of green stock performance will be analized to determine a recommendation for investment.
-Furthermore, refactored code will be compared to the orignally developed code to determine the best method for conducting the analysis Steve requires going forward.
+The results of two years of green stock performance will be analyzed to determine a recommendation for investment.
+Furthermore, refactored code will be compared to the originally developed code to determine the best method for conducting the analysis Steve requires going forward.

 ## Results